Our tea

 “Chagusaba”

-The cultivation of tea in the village in the sky, in addition to not using pesticides, has another characteristic: chagusaba.
-This ancient practice consists in mowing the tall susuki grasses that start to wither in the autumn, and then depositing them on the soil between the rows of tea plants.
+The tea cultivation in the village in the sky, in addition to not using pesticides, has another characteristic: chagusaba.
+This practice consists of cutting the tall susuki grasses that wither in the autumn and then laying them on the ground between the rows of tea plants.

 Furthermore, the tea is produced using organic fertilizers.
-The owner, Testuo Ohashi (left in the above photo), takes care of the field his ancestors began cultivating during the Edo era.
-While retaining traditional farming methods, he took the initiative to integrate modern techniques.
-Together with Yamashita Yû (right in the above photo), a soil analyst, he creates a healthy and fertile soil using organic fertilizers.
+The owner, Tetsuo Ohashi (on the left in the right-hand photo), tends the field that his ancestors began cultivating during the Edo period.
+While preserving traditional farming methods, he has taken the initiative to integrate modern techniques.
+With Yamashita Yū (on the right in the photo with the tea plants), a soil analysis engineer, he creates healthy and fertile soil using organic fertilizers.

 The Effects of Green Tea

-Originally, tea was consumed for its medicinal properties.
+Originally, tea was used for its medicinal properties.
 Japanese green tea can also be synonymous with well-being.
-These days, green tea is appreciated both for its relaxing and medicinal qualities.
+It is consumed today in Japan for its relaxing and medicinal benefits.

-Regular tea drinking can help us protect our health.
-Studies have been carried out that have proven these qualities.
+Regular consumption of green tea can help protect our health.
+Studies have been conducted and have proven these benefits.